barzanisar/px4_user_guide/en/assembly/quick_start_pixhawk4.md

 ## Power

-Connect the output of a *Power Management Board* (PM) that comes with the kit to one of the **POWER** bricks of Pixhawk 4 using a 6-wire cable as shown.
+Connect the output of a *Power Management Board* (PM board) that comes with the kit to one of the **POWER** bricks of Pixhawk 4 using a 6-wire cable as shown.
 The PM input **2~12S** will be connected to your LiPo battery.
-These connections, together with power supply and signal connections to the ESCs and servos, are explained in the table below.
+The connections of *Power Management Board*, including power supply and signal connections to the ESCs and servos, are explained in the table below.
+Note that the PM board also supplies power to the servos via + and - pins of **FMU PWM-OUT**.

 The image below shows the power management board provided with Pixhawk 4.